NixOS/nix/doc/manual/source/store/building.md

 - The temporary directory is removed (unless the `-K` option was specified).

-## Processing outputs and Reference scanning
+## Processing outputs

+If the builder exited successfully, the following steps happen in order to turn the output directories left behind by the builder into proper store objects:

+- **Normalize the file permissions**

-- After the build, Nix sets the last-modified timestamp on all files in the build result to 1 (00:00:01 1/1/1970 UTC), sets the group to the default group, and sets the mode of the file to 0444 or 0555 (i.e., read-only, with execute permission enabled if the file was originally executable).
-Note that possible `setuid` and `setgid` bits are cleared.
-Setuid and setgid programs are not currently supported by Nix.
-This is because the Nix archives used in deployment have no concept of ownership information, and because it makes the build result dependent on the user performing the build.
+  Nix sets the last-modified timestamp on all files in the build result to 1 (00:00:01 1/1/1970 UTC), sets the group to the default group, and sets the mode of the file to 0444 or 0555 (i.e., read-only, with execute permission enabled if the file was originally executable).
+Any possible `setuid` and `setgid` bits are cleared.

+  > **Note**
+  >
+  > Setuid and setgid programs are not currently supported by Nix.
+  > This is because the Nix archives used in deployment have no concept of ownership information,
+  > and because it makes the build result dependent on the user performing the build.

+- **Calculate the references**

-- If the build was successful, Nix scans each output path for references to input paths by looking for the hash parts of the input paths.
+  Nix scans each output path for references to input paths by looking for the hash parts of the input paths.
 Since these are potential runtime dependencies, Nix registers them as dependencies of the output paths.